microsoft/dicom-server/docs/concepts/worklist.md

 | Range Query | Scheduled​Procedure​Step​Start​Date​Time | {attributeID}={value1}-{value2}.
 For date/ time values, we support an inclusive range on the tag.
 This will be mapped to `attributeID >= {value1} AND attributeID <= {value2}`.
 If {value1} is not specified, all occurrences of dates/times prior to and including {value2} will be matched.
 Likewise, if {value2} is not specified, all occurrences of {value1} and subsequent dates/times will be matched.
 However, one of these values has to be present. `{attributeID}={value1}-` and `{attributeID}=-{value2}` are valid, however, `{attributeID}=-` is invalid. |
 | Exact Match | All supported attributes | {attributeID}={value1} |
 | Fuzzy Match | PatientName | Matches any component of the name which starts with the value. |

+> Note: While we do not support full sequence matching, we do support exact match on the attributes listed above that are contained in a sequence.

 #### Attribute ID